Azure

 All Office 365 logs (including Azure AD logs with a more limited level of information).

-Entries are stored in UTC+0
+Entries are stored in UTC+0.

 There can be a delay of around 30min for logs to be available in UAL and up to 24 hours for AAD logs (and Power Automate, Power Apps, and Yammer logs).

-are by default turned on for newly created tenants.
+As of October 2021, Audit Logs are by default turned on for newly created tenants.

 180 days since October 17, 2023, 90 days before (by default).
 1 year for users assigned a E5 license.